-The Paul G. Allen School offers an unbeatable combination of outstanding students, exciting classes, and world-class faculty in a vibrant and welcoming academic community committed to excellence and diversity.
-Our faculty are internationally renowned researchers, but they are committed first and foremost to teaching and mentoring our undergraduate students throughout their college experience.
-Our students also benefit from many collaborations that we have developed across the campus and with industry-leading companies in our region.
+The Allen School offers outstanding students, exciting classes, and world-class faculty in a vibrant and welcoming community committed to excellence and diversity.
+Our faculty are internationally renowned researchers, but they are committed to teaching and mentoring undergraduate students throughout their college experience.
+Our students also benefit from many collaborations across campus and with industry.

 We offer a rigorous and engaging curriculum that prepares our students for successful careers in industry, academia, and public service, delivered in a welcoming and inclusive environment.
 The Allen School has been nationally recognized for our commitment to increasing diversity in computing.

 The Allen School offers two undergraduate majors: the Bachelor of Science in Computer Science, awarded through the College of Arts and Sciences, and the Bachelor of Science in Computer Engineering, awarded through the College of Engineering.
-Regardless of which degree path they choose, our undergraduates have the opportunity to collaborate with faculty and graduate students on high-impact research; participate in industry events and collaborations; tackle complex design and implementation projects with their fellow students in our capstone courses; and tailor the curriculum to meet their interests and career goals.
-Learn more about what sets an Allen School education apart.
+In both degrees, students can work with faculty and graduate students on research; collaborate with industry partners; tackle complex design and implementation projects in capstone courses; and tailor their degree to meet their interests and goals.

-Our Policies & Procedures section contains important information about school expectations and student obligations with regard to achieving satisfactory progress in the major, applying for school honors, instances of academic misconduct, protecting student privacy, and applying to graduate.
+Read important information about expectations and obligations for undergraduates, including academic progress, how to apply for school honors, academic misconduct, protecting privacy, and applying to graduate.

-Learn more about the resources and programs available to Allen Students to help them succeed in their studies and beyond, including technology, scholarships and recognition, and career advice.
+Learn more about the resources and programs to help studens succeed in college, including tech resources, scholarships, and career advice.